Healing from Sexual Violence - It Was Never Your Fault

 1. Secure Your Safety

 If contact with the perpetrator continues, securing physical safety is the top priority.
 Consulting the police, using a DV shelter, or staying with someone you trust.
 Psychological recovery cannot begin unless safety is secured.
+If you are unsure how to secure your safety, consulting the support organizations described below will allow you to explore concrete options together.

 2. Access Professional Support